mattzeunert/mattzeunert.github.io/_posts/2016-06-03-redux-mistakes.md

 }
 {% endhighlight %}

-The equivalent denormalized data would look like this:
+This is the equivalent denormalized data:

 {% highlight javascript %}
 {
-    posts: [
+    posts: [{
-        {
         title: "Redux mistakes",
         author: {
             name: "Matt Zeunert"
         }
+    }]
 }
-    ]
-}
 {% endhighlight %}

-It makes sense to store the store data in a normalized way, since it means updates only have to be applied once and then automatically propagate once.
+It makes sense to store the store data in a normalized way, since it avoids duplicating data.

+If you update a user you only have to make the change in one place.
+The change then propagates to all posts that reference that user.

 Where I screwed up was passing normalized data deep down into the component tree.
-This has two downsides.

-The main one is that I now have to pass both the post and the users list into my `<Post>` component.
-And that data (both the posts and the users) needs to be passed through at every level, from `<TopPostsPage>` to `<PostsList>` before finally reaching `<Post>`.
+That means I had to pass both the `post` and the `users` list as props into my `<Post>` component.
+That data needed to be passed through at every level of the component tree, from `<TopPostsPage>` to `<PostsList>` to `<Post>`.

-That makes any code change very tedious to work with.
-Adding new data to one component means I have to go through all parent components to pass the data through from the upper-most component that has access to the store.
+That makes changes in the data a component requires tedious.
+Every time I want to add data to a component I have to go through all parent components and add the new data as props.

 ### What I should have done

 I should have denormalized my data inside `mapStateToProp`.

-My components would then have had direct access to the data they need, rather than having to assemble the data themselves.
+My components would have had direct access to the data they needed, rather than having to assemble the data themselves.

-Doing the denormalization in mapStateToProp instead of in the components also makes it much easier to re-use denormalization code and create selectors that are used to denoramlize data across different mapStateToProp methods.
+Denormalizing data in mapStateToProp instead of in the component's render method would also have made it easier to re-use denormalization code.
+The code could have been moved into selector functions and used across different `mapStateToProps` functions.

-In addition to the amount of code required to pass data through the component tree, With normalized data it's also harder to actually get hold of the post author's name.
+In addition to the amount of code required to pass data through the component tree, normalized data also makes it harder to fetch the data inside the component code.
 To display the author of a post I have to do this with normalized data:

-`users[post.author.id].name`
+{% highlight javascript %}

+users[post.author.id].name

+{% endhighlight %}

 Whereas if I denormalize the data first the access is simpler:

-`post.author.name`
+{% highlight javascript %}

+post.author.name

+{% endhighlight %}

 ## 2) Exporting action types and creators using ES6 module syntax